nhtnhanbn/nhtnhanbn.github.io/monash/msa24.md

 Polls are open Monday 16 September to Thursday 19 September.

+### Update 12/9/2024 - Access and Regen exchange endorsements - 4 days until polls open

+2 days ago, Regen endorsed Access.
+Today, Access has endorsed Regen.
+The two tickets do not compete directly for any positions, with Access running only for Disabilities and Carers Officer and Committee which they are contesting against Change.

 ### Update 11/9/2024 - Election Guide released - 5 days until polls open

 Read it [here](https://www.yumpu.com/en/document/view/68800046/msa-election-guide-2024).